 Hollister - E C and C D (including E T)

 This family of postcard publishers operated out of the Post Office, Sandy Park Road, Brislington.
-Despite publishing under three sets of initials, there were only two people - initially husband and wife (E T is a misprint for E C).
+Despite publishing under three sets of initials, there were only two people - initially husband and wife (E T is believed to be a misprint for E C).

 Edward Colston Hollister, son of Hannah and Herbert Hollister, was born in April 1871 and baptised at the church of St Philip & Jacob, Bristol.
 His father's occupation was described as tailor, and the family lived in Edward Street.